shadders/BitcoinWallet/README.md

 The following command-line arguments are supported:

-  - PROD peer1 peer2 ...
+  - PROD
     Start the program using the production network.
 Application files are stored in the application data directory and the production database is used.
-DNS discovery will be used if no peer nodes are specified.
+DNS discovery will be used to locate peer nodes.

-  - TEST peer1 peer2 ...
+  - TEST
     Start the program using the regression test network.
 Application files are stored in the TestNet folder in the application data directory and the test database is used.
-At least one peer node must be specified since DNS discovery is not supported for the regression test network.
+At least one peer node must be specified in JavaBitcoin.conf since DNS discovery is not supported for the regression test network.

-A peer is specified as address:port.

 The following command-line options can be specified using -Dname=value

   - bitcoin.datadir=directory-path
     Specifies the application data directory.
-Application data will be stored in /UserHome/AppData/Roaming/BitcoinWallet if no path is specified.
+Application data will be stored in a system-specific directory if this option is omitted:
+	    - Linux: user-home/.BitcoinWallet
+		- Mac: user-home/Library/Application Support/BitcoinWallet
+		- Windows: user-home/AppData/Roaming/BitcoinWallet

   - java.util.logging.config.file=file-path
     Specifies the logger configuration file.
 The logger properties will be read from 'logging.properties' in the application data directory.
 If this file is not found, the 'java.util.logging.config.file' system property will be used to locate the logger configuration file.
 If this property is not defined, the logger properties will be obtained from jre/lib/logging.properties.